Goal Projection and Advice Disclosure

 - General Investing

 With the exception of General Investing and Emergency Fund goals, after selecting an investing goal category, clients will be prompted to provide details about their goal’s time horizon (or to accept Betterment’s default assumptions for these inputs, as applicable).
 All goal types give you an option to set a target balance either during or after account creation.
 Emergency Fund and Retirement goal types will provide default target amounts based on a set of assumptions leveraging information from your profile, which you can override.
-You may then select a portfolio strategy composed of traditional securities.
+You may then select a portfolio strategy composed of securities.
 Betterment provides information about each available portfolio strategy to inform clients’ decision-making, but does not recommend clients select any particular strategy.
 Based on the type of investing goal and associated time horizon, Betterment recommends a portfolio allocation and a specific mix of stock-to-bonds that corresponds to risk level, and provides advice on how to save (or withdraw, if in retirement) to help achieve the goal.
 The projections and advice described below then allow clients to see how a one-time deposit, recurring deposits, or change to the time horizon can help them achieve their goal.

 2. Goal Forecaster Projections and Related Advice